User Guide

 Algorithm Selection and Configuration

 For most real-world black-box optimization, typically there is few a prior knowledge to serve as the base of algorithm selection.
 Perhaps the simplest way to algorithm selection is trial-and-error.
 However, here we still hope to provide a rule of thumb to guide algorithm selection according to algorithm classification.
 Refer to our GitHub homepage for details about three different classification families (only based on the dimensionality).
 It is worthwhile noting that this classification is just a very rough estimation for algorithm selection.
-In practice, the algorithm selection should depend mainly on the final performance criteria (e.g., convergence rate / solution quality / runtime).
+In practice, the algorithm selection should depend mainly on the performance criteria to be focused (e.g., convergence rate and final solution quality) and maximal runtime to be available.